TechNolaByte/anonymous-pigeon/readme.txt

 To-Do List:
 - Allow Players to set an alias, then type messages afterwards.
 That way they won't have to specify an alias with every message.
 - Implement autosave functionality.
-- Allow the Narrator to easily add or subtract Players from the Player List
+- Allow the Narrator to easily add or subtract Players from the Player List.